Freegle/cordova-plugin-google-signin/README.md

 You should have the value for the SERVER_CLIENT_ID and REVERSED_IOSAPP_CLIENT_ID handy before you install the plugin.
 SERVER_CLIENT_ID is the server-side "Web application" Client ID.
-REVERSED_IOSAPP_CLIENT_ID is the "iOS" app "iOS URL scheme".
-The Android Client ID is not needed.
+REVERSED_IOSAPP_CLIENT_ID is the "iOS" app "iOS URL scheme", which is only needed for iOS.
+The Android Client ID is not needed for either build.

     cordova plugin add https://github.com/Freegle/cordova-plugin-google-signin --save --variable SERVER_CLIENT_ID="serverclientid" --variable REVERSED_IOSAPP_CLIENT_ID="reversediosappclientid"